msssm/project_template/README.md

 (1) Would joining the microgrid be a rational decision to a new participant?

 Our model will indicate the total economic benefit that a new participant would obtain by joining the microgrid, determining if joining the network would be a rational decision to the new participant.
-If the microgrid currently has n members, our funcion will provide the analysis for the (n+1)th member, who need to deEEcide whether to join the network or not.
+If the microgrid currently has n members, our funcion will provide the analysis for the (n+1)th member, who needs to decide whether to join the network or not.

 Our MATLAB function will have a form similar to the following: